ImranR98/Backdraft/README.md

 ------

-Detailed notes, including progress, planning, and concerns, are in [Notes.md](./Notes.md).
+Current concerns, ideas, and other notes are in [Notes.md](./Notes.md).